scottcase3374/primetoolkit/README.md

 ## ToDo
 	- More test coverage
-	- More metrics generation
+	- More metrics
 	- More / improved cache support
-	- More generic / useful methods for identifying patterns in the bases.
+	- More generic / useful methods for identifying patterns in the bases/data.
 	- Create a simple REPL for using the system.
+	- Research migrating progress monitor to use MetricMonitor (DropWizard metrics)
+	- Enable more metric reporting options (like Graphite).